 Although it’s true that difficulties are exacerbated when we are adults, many of them can be detected in childhood if we pay enough attention.

 That said, we must be alert and pay close attention to children, because some of these issues are intermittent.

 If emotional neglect is dealt with during childhood, the result will be very positive.
 However, if we do not identify it and do nothing, children will encounter a multitude of obstacles when they become adults.

-Among the symptoms of emotional neglect in children we can find:
+The symptoms of emotional neglect in children include:

 - Impulse control problems